clerk/docs/get-started/redwoodjs.md

 This guide will walk you through the necessary steps to integrate Clerk as the external authentication provider for RedwoodJS.

+{% hint style="info" %}
+Looking for a quickstart?
+We created a [demo app](https://github.com/clerkinc/clerk-redwood-starter) to show you how to add Clerk to your project.
+{% endhint %}

 ### Getting started

 The first step is to create a new Clerk application from your [Clerk Dashboard](https://dashboard.clerk.dev) if you haven’t done so already.
 You can choose whichever authentication strategy and social login providers you prefer.
 For more information, check out our [Set up your application](../popular-guides/setup-your-application.md) guide.